How To Configure Facebook Conversion API for Shopify

 As long as these two parameters are included in the pixel and server side conversion then Facebook handles the rest.
 You can learn more about how this works here.

 It’s easy to assume that the conversion API == purchases.

 However the conversion API can support all of your event conversions.

 Events like product view, add to cart, email signups, custom conversions, etc.

 Here’s an example from a customer of ours that sends these events with pixel and server:

-With Facebook’s recent announcement in response to iOS14 that they will no longer utilize the 28 day conversion window and all accounts will use a 7 day click window, it’s going to make campaign ROAS even more difficult for marketers.
+With Facebook’s announcement in response to iOS14 that they will no longer utilize the 28 day conversion window and all accounts will use a 7 day click window, it’s going to make campaign ROAS even more difficult for marketers.

 Especially if you rely on prospecting to new users that don’t convert within 7 days, but ultimately convert later.

 We recommend the following conversion events at a minimum:

 - Email Signup